AdriaArray

 AdriaArray - Station properties

 AdriaArray seismic network.
-Repartition of the broadband seismic stations sorted by corner period.
+Distribution of broadband seismic stations colored by corner period.
 Yellow - 30s; Orange - 40-60s ; Red - 60-120s; Carmine red - 120-240s; Violet - >240s.

 https://raw.githubusercontent.com/PetrColinSky/AdriaArray/master/AdA/MAPS/17AdAcorners.png